Team VeloCittà 2018 and onwards

 Team VeloCittà has produced a position paper on 'Bike Share Networks' concluding with: "The bike share world is currently very dynamic with new developments increasingly happening in relation to all aspects of this sector.
 VeloCittà is committed to analyse new and serious alternative models so as to help cities and operators make the most efficient decisions both for the cities and the bike users, but also for the operating companies.
 Read more on a ‘Geo Fence Zone Plan for Cities & Bike Share’"

-Below you can find documents produced by the VeloCittà partners.
+Below you can find documents produced by the VeloCittà project partners as it ended beginning 2017.
 For our complete VeloCittà library with over 160 reports, publications, surveys, guides etc. on bike sharing we gladly refer you to the Bike Share Workspace: http://www.mobility-workspace.eu

 Download the Final Report here, for an overview and summary of the entire project.

 TheVeloCittà Final Evaluation Report can be found here.
 It includes both impact and process evaluation, not only of the marketing campaings, but also of the politcal involvement, the knowledge centres and all other elements of the project.

 VeloCittà produced Ten Golden Rules for Bike Share Schemes.
 Both as a written report, and as an animated video.
 The ten golden rules for examples relate to financing and political aspects, to public transport, marketing, scale, maintencance and stakeholders.
 Click the link for this short and informative document!